 How Often Do You Need A Diet Break?

 There is no perfect answer for how often a diet break is necessary or useful.
-That being said, people who are leaner typically need diet breaks (or times at maintenance) more often than those who have more weight to lose and/or have less muscle.
+That being said, leaner people typically need diet breaks (or times at maintenance) more often than those who have more weight to lose and/or have less muscle.
 But, a general rule of thumb for most people is to take a 1-2 week break after 12 weeks of consistent dieting.